Art Terms and Definitions — T

 Uppercase

 The uppercase or capital letters in a typeface.
-In typography, the term refers to the capital letters that were named after the standard location where typesetters once stored them.
+In the history of typography, the term ‘uppercase’ typically refers to capital letters, deriving its name from the traditional location where typesetters would store these letters.

 Urban Landscape